Loon LLC: New partners and further implementations

 In May 2014, Google X laboratories director Eric "Astro" Teller announced that, rather than negotiate a section of bandwidth that was free for them worldwide, they would instead become a temporary base station that could be leased by the mobile operators of the country it was crossing over.
 This was based on work done by the Access Field Development Director, Kai Wulff, who was involved in fiber and broadband roll-outs in Emerging Markets from the early 2000s.

 In May and June of 2014, Google tested its balloon-powered Internet access venture in Piauí, Brazil, marking its first LTE experiments and launch near the equator.

 In 2014, Google partnered with France's Centre national d'études spatiales (CNES) on the project.

 On July 28, 2015, Google signed an agreement with officials of Information and Communication Technology Agency (ICTA) – Sri Lanka, to launch the technology on a mass scale.
-As a result, by March 2016, Sri Lanka will be the second country in the world to get full coverage of Internet using LTE, after Vatican City.
+As a result, by March 2016, Sri Lanka would be the second country in the world to get full coverage of Internet using LTE, after Vatican City.